xbl4z3r/spotuya/README.md

 [![Run on Repl.it](https://replit.com/badge/github/xbl4z3r/spotuya)](https://replit.com/new/github/xbl4z3r/spotuya)

 SpoTuya, formerly known as Spotify-Tuya, is a simple background process script to change the color of your Tuya lights based on the cover art of the song you're listening to on Spotify.
-It is written in JavaScript and is easy to set up.
+It is written in TypeScript (as of 2.1.1) and is easy to set up.
 SpoTuya uses the [Tuya API](https://developer.tuya.com/en/docs/cloud/cloudapi?id=K9i5ql6waswzq) to control the lights and the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) to get the cover art of the song you're listening to.
 SpoTuya is a fun project that I created to learn more about the Tuya and Spotify APIs and to have a cool